jplethier/rubocop-safe_migrations/README.md

 - [ ] Position offense message on the method being called, not in the end of line
 - [ ] Adds option to be able to add custom methods to blacklist

+### For renaming table in migration cop
+- [ ] Adds a check to string sql execution renaming table
+- [ ] [Maybe] Adds a possibility to renaming table if all indexes and foreign keys are renamed as well

 ### For new rules
 - [ ] Creates a rule to check if a column is being added with a default value
 - [ ] Creates a rule to create indexes safier
-- [ ] Creates a rule to avoid renaming tables